-1. Alignment of Course Learning Outcomes with Teaching Strategies and Assessment Methods teaching. assignment- classroom discussion 1.3 Describe the impact of social factors on learners' understanding of language in diverse social contexts.
-Group discussion Quiz and Midterm 1.4 Explain the importance of error analysis in second language teaching.
-Group discussion Quiz and Midterm 2.0 Skills: the students will be able to 2.1 Demonstrate significant knowledge of language planning and language ideologies.
-In written work 2.2 Distinguish the usefulness of Corpora in Applied Linguistics, and how corpora can be used in language learning and principle.
-In written work 3 Values: the students will be able to 3.1 Engage independently and collaboratively in presenting the core issues of Applied Linguistics Whole Class Instruction Presentation/Projects
+1. Alignment of Course Learning Outcomes with Teaching Strategies and Assessment Methods their impact on learning and teaching. clarification-reading assignment- classroom discussion 1.3 Describe the impact of social factors on learners' understanding of language in diverse social contexts.
+Group discussion Quiz and Midterm 1.4 Explain the importance of error analysis in second language teaching. • I Urroun discussion I Unitz and Mudferm 2.0 Skills 2.1 Demonstrate significant knowledge of language planning and language ideologies.
+Using Internet Explorer In written work 2.2 Distinguish the usefulness of Corpora in Applied Linguistics, and how corpora can be used in language learning and principle.
+Using Internet Explorer In written work 3 Values 3.1 Engage independently and collaboratively in presenting the core issues of Applied Linguistics Whole Class Instruction Presentation/Projects

-1 200 400 Code Course Learning Outcomes Teaching Strategies Assessment Methods 1.0 Knowledge and understanding: the students will be able to 1.1 Define Applied Linguistics within the scope of the field and inquiry Using the board for clarification-reading assignment-classroom discussion Quiz and Midterm 1.2 Identify language learning theories and their impact on learning and Quiz and Midterm
+Code Course Learning Outcomes Teaching Strategies Assessment Me thods 1.0 Knowledge 1.1 Define Applied Linguistic scope of the field and inquir clarific assign ation-reading Quiz and Midterm 1.2 Identify language learning theories and Using the board for Quiz and Midterm